mishal1/Battleship/README.md

 - needs to tell the player if all the ships have sunk
 - accepts intruction to place the ships
 - needs to know the where the ships are placed
+- asks the player to place a ship
+- keeps track of which ships have not been placed
+- accepts instructions from player on where to place ships

 it interacts with:
 - ships